 - An account that is used as an allowance or as a holding ledger for adjustments to maintain the original balance in the primary account.
 Examples include allowance for doubtful accounts, depreciation, amortization and discounts.

-So to help you understand some of the uses of contra accounts I’ll give you some methods and some corresponding examples:
+To help you understand some of the uses of contra accounts here are some methods and corresponding examples:

 This same concept is used for allowances and discounts related to sales.
 For an in-depth understanding of adjustments in the revenue section please read: Returns, Allowances and Discounts in Accounting.